InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 fire management.

-In early 1997 the Bureau of Land Management announced the establishment of a new Type I \"Hotshot\" wildland fire fighting crew in Jackson, Mississippi.
+In early 1997 the Bureau of Land Management announced the establishment of a new Type I "Hotshot" wildland fire fighting crew in Jackson, Mississippi.
 While fire suppression was the primary function for the Hotshot crew, it was also envisioned that its members would be able to gain experience in prescribed fire in the southern